QuantEcon/lecture-julia.myst/lectures/getting_started_julia/julia_by_example.md

 In this lecture, we will often start with a direct MATLAB/FORTRAN approach which often is **poor coding style** in Julia, but then move towards more **elegant code** which is tightly connected to the mathematics.

-### Set Up

 We assume that you've worked your way through {doc}`our getting started lecture <../getting_started_julia/getting_started>` already.

-### Other References

-The definitive reference is [Julia's own documentation](https://docs.julialang.org/en/v1/).

-The manual is thoughtfully written but is also quite dense (and somewhat evangelical).
+The definitive reference is [Julia's own documentation](https://docs.julialang.org/).
+The manual is thoughtfully written but is also quite dense.

 The presentation in this and our remaining lectures is more of a tutorial style based around examples.